wesokuhara/effects-as-data-demo/README.md

 ```

 ### Call
-call() hooks up your handlers to the commands in your functions.
+`call()` hooks up your handlers to the commands in your functions.
 In this way,
-effects-as-data decouples the effects from your business logic. call() will
+the effects are decoupled from your business logic. `call()` will
 also perform the function and return a promise.
-call() is imported from 'effects-as-data'.
+`call()` is imported from `effects-as-data`.
 ```js
 function call(config, handlers, fn, ...args) {};
 ```

 ### Build Functions
-buildFunctions() will transform effects-as-data functions into normal
+`buildFunctions()` will transform your effects-as-data functions into normal
-promise-returning functions by mapping each using call(), and return
+promise-returning functions by mapping each using `call()`, and return
-an object with the mapped functions.
+an object containing the mapped functions.
 Then these functions can be passed
-around and called anywhere. buildFunctions() is imported from 'effects-as-data'.
+around and called anywhere. `buildFunctions()` is imported from `effects-as-data`.
 ```js
 const fxns = buildFunctions(config, handlers, { getUser });
 fxns.getUser().then(console.log);